jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 #
 # Users Who've Installed The T440 TrackPad

 Added TouchPad files for those users who have chosen to install the Lenovo T440 TrackPad which is the Synaptic UltraNav One Button ClickPad.

-Files can be found in "utilities/T440 Trackpad" folder.
+Files can be found in
+* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ Trackpad"
+  or
+* "/Volumes/ESP/EFI/CLOVER/kexts/T440\ Trackpad"

 Be sure to do the following:

+- RUN THE .command FILE INCLUDED IN THE T440 TrackPad folder and all required changes will be made automatically.
+(MAKE SURE EFI PARTITION THAT CONTAINS CLOVER IS MOUNTED BEFORE RUNNING .command FILE)

+If the .command script doesn't work then do the following:

-- Replace the SSDT-VPS2.aml file in the "ACPI/patched" folder with SSDT-ASTP.aml file in T440 folder.
+- Replace the SSDT-VPS2.aml file in:
+* "/Volumes/ESP/EFI/CLOVER/ACPI/patched"

+  with SSDT-ASTP.aml file in:
+* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ TrackPad/ACPI"

-- Replace VoodooPS2controller.kext in with ApplePS2SmartTouchpad.kext in both the "kexts/Other" & "kexts/System" folder.
-Also found in the T440 folder.
+- Replace VoodooPS2controller.kext in the following 3 folders:

-- If you've already installed the system kexts with my Install Kexts .command file then navigate to the "/Library/Extensions" folder and delete             VoodooPS2controller.kext and copy and paste ApplePS2SmartTouchPad.kext file and be sure to repair the kext cache using my .command file in "kexts         folder.
+* "Library/Extensions" (if you installed VoodooPS2Controller to system or ran my script to install system kexts)
+* "/Volumes/ESP/EFI/CLOVER/kexts/Other"
+* "/Volumes/ESP/EFI/CLOVER/kexts/System"

+  with ApplePS2SmartTouchpad.kext that can be found in:
+* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ TrackPad/Kext"

 #
 # Miscellaneous Information: